filak/hOCR-to-ALTO/README.md

 # hOCR-to-ALTO
 Convert between Tesseract hOCR and [ALTO XML](https://www.loc.gov/standards/alto/) 2.0/2.1/3/4 using XSL stylesheets

-> The XSLT scripts are written as XSLT 2.0 scripts, so they require an **XSLT 2.0 capable transformer**, like [Saxon](https://www.saxonica.com/download/java.xml).
+> The XSLT scripts use XSLT 2.0 features, so they require an **XSLT 2.0 capable transformer**, like [Saxon](https://www.saxonica.com/download/java.xml).

 See [ocr-fileformat](https://github.com/UB-Mannheim/ocr-fileformat) for an